 The Diridon Station Area offers a prime opportunity for Google to move away from a car-focused, suburban campus model to an urban, transit-oriented site for our long-term growth.

 What does Google aim to develop?

-In alignment with the City and community’s vision for the Diridon Station Area, we aim to develop a vibrant, mixed-use urban destination next to a public transportation hub.
-Our preliminary land use plan proposes approximately 3,000-5,000 housing units, 5.5 million square feet of new office and 1 million square feet of existing office, 15 acres of parks, plazas and green space, and 500 thousand square feet of retail, cultural, arts, education, hotel and other active uses.
+In alignment with the City and community’s vision for the Diridon Station Area, we aim to develop 85 acres, including roughly 20 acres of city streets, into a vibrant, mixed-use urban destination next to a public transportation hub.
+Our preliminary land use plan proposes approximately 3,000-5,000 housing units, 5.5 million square feet of new office and 1 million square feet of existing office, 15 acres of parks, plazas and green space, and 500,000 square feet of retail, cultural, arts, education, hotel and other active uses.

 Approval for the project is a multi-step process, which includes city council approval.
-The San José City Council is scheduled to review and consider our project for approval in fall 2020.
+The San José City Council is expected to review and consider our project for approval in early 2021.
 If approved, we’d begin applying for building permits, and expect the project to be constructed in several phases over the next 10 years.

 Is the housing in the proposed project for Google employees?

 The housing we’re proposing will be available to the public.

 How much affordable housing is included in Google's proposal?

 We’re currently working on our housing analysis and how Google can best contribute to the City’s goal of 25 percent of the housing developed in the Diridon Station Area to be affordable.